joergschultzelutter/mpad/README.md

 ## Supported features

-- Worldwide weather forecast for address / zip code / lat/lon / maidenhead / ... that supports both imperial and metric data with automatic detection of the respective standard based on the station's callsign.
-By default, users in the USA, Liberia and Myanmar receive their data in imperial format, while for international users the metric system is preset.
-The user can override this auto-setting with a separate keyword.
+- Worldwide weather forecast for address / zip code / lat,lon / maidenhead / ...
 - METAR data for IATA/ICAO codes or the nearest airport to the user's position.
-If an airport is specified/found that does NOT support METAR, the program automatically switches to a standard WX report
 - CWOP data for a given CWOP station (or the nearest one)
 - Sunrise/sunset and moonrise/sunset for a given callsign (or the station's callsign)
 - Position data for a given callsign/transmitter callsign (human readable address, MGRS, Maidenhead, UTM, DMS, distance between the two users, altitude)